-We are proud of our three long-standing in-house programs that we service and support financially with funds raised from our May Court Nearly New Shop, fundraising events, and with the generosity of sponsorships and donors.
+We are proud of the three long-standing in-house programs that we service and support financially with funds raised from our May Court Nearly New Shop, fundraising events, and with the generosity of sponsorships and donors.

 MAY COURT SCHOLARSHIP PROGRAM